 I started making HyLids hygrometer lids when it became clear that nobody else was going to address my problems.
-I was finding that retail herbs had moisture contents that were very unpredictable and erratic.
+I was finding that retail herbs had moisture contents that were very unpredictable and commonly very low (Dry).
 There wasn't any testing method available at the time to determine what the herbs moisture content was, so I made my own.
-With the information provided by the HyLids hygrometer built into a mason jar lid you are now able to monitor the humidity inside any jar and make adjustments as needed.
-This will preserve your herbs at their peak for a prolonged period of time
+With the information provided by the HyLids hygrometer that's built into a mason jar lid, you are now able to monitor the humidity inside any jar and make adjustments as needed.
+This will preserve your herbs at their peak for a prolonged period of time.

 Ideal Temperatures for Storing Cannabis